eljefe7000/RestApiToText/README.md

 ## Changes by Version
+<u>1.3.1.2</u>
+1. Added the ability to use an environment variable in the body.

+<u>1.3.1.1</u>
+1. Fixed bug where 201 responses did not include the body.

 <u>1.3.1.0</u>
 1. Added the ability to use an environment variable when specifying header values, so that you can use a private API key without showing it in your REST call.